seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type-with-seeds-file.md

 ![](/images/user-guide/extended-metadata/attribute_time_type.png)
 {:.screenshot}

+### 5. Integer type
-5. **Integer type**: the attribute is positive, negative, or zero numbers that do not have a fractional part. (e.g. 1, 2, 3, 4)
+The attribute is positive, negative, or zero numbers that do not have a fractional part. (e.g. 1, 2, 3, 4).

 ```
  ExtendedMetadataAttribute.new(title: 'study_age', required:true, sample_attribute_type: SampleAttributeType.where(title:'Integer').first)